-The curriculum is methodology-independent, teacher-friendly, and can be used as an adjunct to your existing program or as a stand-alone comprehensive curriculum.
+The curriculum is methodology-independent, teacher-friendly, and can be used as an adjunct to your program or implemented as a stand-alone comprehensive.

 A high quality curriculum encourages children to learn for themselves and that has been Liberty's goal since inception.
 The curriculum is designed to introduce language arts(listening, speaking, comprehension), beginning mathematics, and includes science in all levels.
 Other domains are introduced but we suggest that curricular decisions take into account behavior and learning needs, linguistic and cultural backgrounds, as well as teachers’ prior training and experience and need for ongoing professional development.